Looking for the most Instagrammable cafe in Seattle?

 Address: 3100 Airport Way S, Seattle, WA 98134 (SoDo) and 4451 California Ave SW, Seattle, WA 98116 (West Seattle)

-2. Atulea, Capitol Hill
+2. Atulea Matcha & Coffee, Capitol Hill

 Atulea is an adorable tea cafe right by Cal Anderson Park in Capitol Hill that specializes in matcha and boba tea.
 We love the bright, airy space that transports you to a tropical paradise.
 They also just celebrated the soft opening of a second location in Phinney Ridge this February!
 If you visit the original Capitol Hill location you’ll get to enjoy a rotation of soft serve flavors, colorful seasonal tea drinks, and maybe even house-made pastries if you’re lucky.
 They also offer coffee drinks and hot chocolate.